 However, romance is subjective; your idea of what constitutes a romantic gesture may not be mine.
 And younger people often crave experiences that older people no longer feel they need.
 One person’s bouquet of red roses is another’s cup of tea and a foot rub!

-Romantic gestures in the absence of genuine, mutual affection and respect, a romantic gesture is rather like the icing on a cardboard cake in a baker’s display cabinet; lovely to look at, but kind of empty.
-They don’t mean that much.
+In the absence of genuine, mutual affection and respect, a romantic gesture is rather like the icing on a cardboard cake in a baker’s display cabinet; lovely to look at, but kind of empty.
+It doesn’t mean that much.
 A guy may produce a box of chocolates or a bunch of flowers on a first date, which is lovely, but not personal.
 It is a polite thing to do, and is mostly about creating an impression.
-Still, better than turning up with an opened can of beer in his hand and a ciggie hanging out of his mouth (yep, that did happen to me, many years ago!).
-Or, turning up with his mate, who had all the social graces of one who had been abandoned as a baby and raised by hyenas.
+Still, better than turning up with an opened can of beer in his hand and a ciggie hanging out of his mouth (yep, a blind date did greet me that way, many years ago!).
+Or, turning up with his best mate who had all of the social graces of one who had been abandoned as a baby and raised by hyenas (that happened, too!).

 When I said I wanted flowers…

 Romance cannot replace genuine, honest caring.
 It cannot paper over cracks, at least not for any notable length of time.
 And romantic gestures don’t prove anything.
 If a relationship is fractured, or struggling under the weight of problems, an outer display of dedication is meaningless.
 And forcing romance is not a great idea!
 Complaining to a partner that they never do anything romantic for us might possibly lead to a bunch of petrol station carnations, or a box of Milk Tray, but it won’t be a spontaneous act, motivated by a desire to remind us how valued we are.
 That doesn’t necessarily mean that we aren’t valued, and it may be that our partner chooses other little ways to express appreciation.
-They might vacuum the living room carpet, without being ‘reminded’, or put the dinner on before we get home.
+For example, they might vacuum the living room carpet without being ‘reminded’, or put the dinner on before we get home.
 Those things might not sweep us off our feet – and some would argue that they are expected, so why should they be rewarded with praise and appreciation?
 I suppose it’s just a case of horses for courses; there have been times in my past when I would have killed to come home to the sound of the vacuum cleaner, or the scent of cooking!

-Largely speaking, men are terrified by the idea of romance and don’t have much of a clue about what is expected of them.
-Not all men, of course; we now live in a world in which many young males are naturally more in touch with their ‘feminine side’ than their predecessors.
-However, women are still complaining about men and their lack of insight into their needs, so it appears that there is still room for improvement!
+Many men are terrified by the idea of romance and don’t have much of a clue about what is expected of them.
+Not all men, of course; we now live in a world in which many young males are naturally more in touch with their ‘feminine’ side than were their predecessors.
+However, women are still complaining about men and their lack of insight into their needs, so it appears that there is still plenty of room for improvement!

 I’m not carved from ice, after all…